TheJebForge/DynVarGenerator/README.md

 - ### Slot name
   - Name of parent slot if element is a slot
   - Name of the slot that the component is under if element is a field
+- ### Slot tag
+  - Tag of the slot that was gathered from above
 - ### Current value/Element name
   - Value of the field (eg. int for fields that hold integers, slot name for fields that hold slots)
   - Empty for anything else that is not a field